Fête champêtre: Other periods

 The "Garden of Love" was a genre of medieval subjects in illuminated manuscripts, carved ivory, tapestry, and murals.

 A painting dated to ca. 1509 now usually called Le Concert champêtre or the Pastoral Concert was named Fête champêtre when it entered the collection of the Louvre in 1792.
 It has been attributed to Giorgione, Titian, and Sebastiano del Piombo, but is now usually given to Titian.
 The meaning of the painting continues to be discussed by art historians.

 The genre of the Merry Company in Dutch Golden Age painting is normally set indoors, and is more realistic in tone, though in Flemish Baroque painting outdoor groups are often painted.
 If the company is mixed in gender terms, and expensively dressed, they may be called a "Gallant Company".
-The Garden of Love by Rubens (1633, Prado) is the apotheosis of the type.
+The Garden of Love by Rubens (1633), now in the Prado) is the apotheosis of the type.
 A mixed group in contemporary dress are outside a palace, accompanied by several putti.

-Le Déjeuner sur l'herbe (Luncheon on the Grass) – originally titled Le Bain (The Bath) – by Édouard Manet (1862-1863), represents a late variant of the genre.
+Le Déjeuner sur l'herbe (Luncheon on the Grass) – originally titled Le Bain (The Bath) – by Édouard Manet (1862–3), represents a late variant of the genre, as does Un dimanche après-midi à l'Île de la Grande Jatte (A Sunday Afternoon on the Island of La Grande Jatte) by Georges Seurat (1884–6).